scikit-hep/resample/README.md

 Description
 --------

 `resample` provides a set of tools for performing randomization-based inference in Python, primarily through the use of bootstrapping methods and Monte Carlo permutation tests.
 See the [example notebook](https://github.com/dsaxton/resample/blob/master/examples/resample.ipynb) for a brief tutorial.
-Documentation can be found on [readthedocs](https://resample.readthedocs.io/en/latest/).
+Documentation can be found on [Read the Docs](https://resample.readthedocs.io/en/latest/).

 Features
 --------